Superalgos/Superalgos/README.md

 The Canvas App provides a visual environment for the _Charting System_ and the _Strategy Designer_.

-**Installation (For Developers):**

-To install the Canvas App, you need to install AAWeb, following [this guide](https://github.com/Superalgos/AAWeb/blob/develop/README.md).
+**Installation (for developers):** To install the Canvas App, you need to install AAWeb, following [this guide](https://github.com/Superalgos/AAWeb/blob/develop/README.md).

 # Trading System Automation Demo